Causal inference for N-of-1 trials: Aggregating results from series of N-of-1 trials

 Consider, instead, a data generating process compatible with a series of N-of-1 trials or equivalently with a crossover randomized trial.
-Specifically, we randomize individuals to different $\textbf{Z}$ such that $\mathbb{P}(A_k=1)=0.5$ for every $k$, but we do not randomize individuals to $\bar{1}_q$ or $\bar{0}_q$.
-Additionally, we impose that no carryover of the treatment exists (i.e, condition \eqref{eq:carryov1} holds).
-The DAG in Figure \ref{fig:dgm4} is an example of a causal model satisfying this description.
-Note that we are not requiring any stationarity assumption to hold.
-Since we have exchangeability at every time point, we can consider this design as a series of $t$ RCTs that last only one time point.
+Imagine that no carryover effect of the treatment exists (i.e., condition \eqref{eq:carryov1} holds).
+For example, consider the causal model in Figure \ref{fig:dgm4} under a FFRCISTG interpretation, and treatment assignment given in Equation \eqref{eq:A1}.
+Imagine that we randomize individuals to $\mathcal{Z} = \{(1,0,1),(0,1,0)\}$.
+Here, we do not require stationarity.
+Because we have exchangeability at every time point, we can consider this design as a series of $t$ RCTs that assign treatment at a single time point.
 The mean difference between the outcomes of the treated and the non-treated individuals at a given time $k$ is an unbiased and consistent estimator of $ACE_k$.
 We do not need to measure the time-varying covariate $L_k$ in this setting.
-It can also be shown that $\frac{1}{n}\sum^n_{i=1} \hat{\tau}_i$ is an unbiased and consistent (for $n$ that goes to infinity) estimator for the causal quantity $\frac{1}{t}\sum^t_{k=1} ACE_k$ \cite{hernan2019}.
-This simple example illustrates that it is possible, when carryover is not present, to use data from a series of N-of-1 trials in which the treatment was randomized to estimate relevant population-level effects, without assuming any form of stationarity.
+This simple example illustrates that, assuming no carryover effects, we can use data from a series of N-of-1 trials with a randomized treatment schedule to estimate population-level effects, without assuming any form of stationarity.